guestdaniel/Guestetal2025_NSDPulvinar/README.md

 # Hierarchical processing of natural scenes in the human pulvinar
-This is the code repository for Guest, Allen, Kay, and Arcaro (2025), "Hierarchical processing of natural scenes in the human pulvinar," which is currently in submission.
+This is the code repository for Guest, Allen, Kay, and Arcaro (2025), "Processing of natural scenes in the human pulvinar," which is currently in submission.
 A preprint version of the paper is available on [BioRxiv](https://doi.org/10.1101/2025.03.20.644381).
 Please direct questions to Daniel Guest ([daniel_guest@urmc.rochester.edu](mailto:daniel_guest@urmc.rochester.edu)).

 ## Data, stimuli, and other materials
 This paper is an analysis of publically available data in the [Natural Scenes Dataset](naturalscenesdataset.org) (NSD).

-To reproduce the analyses, the preprocessed subset of NSD must be available on your local machine.
+To reproduce the analyses, the NSD data must be available on your local machine.
-It should be added as a folder entitled `nsd` in the `data` folder.
+For any analyses that use the data except for the pRF analysis, the data should be added as a folder entitled `nsd` in the `data` folder.
-(See below for more details.)

-In a [separate data repository](link to repo), we provide for convenience pre-computed data files containing our analyses that are used by the plotting code.
-These data should be acquired stored in `data`, as a folder called `prepared`.
+For the pRF analysis, follow the instructions in the separate README file.

 ## Environment and dependencies
 Code to produce the analyses and figures reported in the paper is written in a combination of MATLAB (for correlation analyses and surface plots, any recent version should do) and Python 3 (remaining figure/analysis code, tested on 3.12/3.13 but any recent version should do).

-## Notes on a few important things
-Angle data for the pRF mapping results are stored in degrees.
-The transform `np.angle(np.exp(1j * av * np.pi/180)) * 180/np.pi`, where `av` is the angle value in degrees, will yield the range (0, 180) for the upper visual hemifield and then (-180, 0) for the lower visual hemifield (rotating counterclockwise).
-Sometimes it is necessary to instead use: `np.angle(np.exp(1j * (av * np.pi/180 + np.pi/2))) * 180/np.pi`.
-In this case, the positive phase shift of `np.pi/2` results in the right visual hemifield from the lower to upper vertical meridian becoming (0, 180), and the left visual hemifield from the upper to lower vertical meridian becoming (-180, 0).
-Hence, if we take the absolute value of this result, we have a measure from 0 to 180 that spans from lower to upper vertical meridian.

 ### MATLAB dependencies
 - MATLAB toolboxes (Parallel Toolbox, Image Processing Toolbox)